buildbot/buildbot/master/docs/developer/database/users.rst

     The more complicated task is to recognize each user across multiple interfaces with Buildbot.
 For example, a user may be identified as 'djmitche' in Subversion, 'dustin@v.igoro.us' in Git, and 'dustin' on IRC.
-    To support this functionality, each user as a set of attributes, keyed by type.
+    To support this functionality, each user has a set of attributes, keyed by type.
 The :py:meth:`findUserByAttr` method uses these attributes to match users, adding a new user if no matching user is found.

-    Users are identified canonically by *uid*, and are represented by *usdicts* (user dictionaries) with keys
+    Users are identified canonically by *uid*, and are represented by *usdicts* (user dictionaries) with the following keys:

     * ``uid``
     * ``identifier`` (display name for the user)